 But you and I don’t need to know all of the gritty details of our lives to be helpful to each other.

-5 things to remember when your situation isn’t simple
+Here are give things to remember when your situation isn’t simple.

 - Simple meals – soup and salad anyone?
 I keep this post from Simple Bites handy for when putting dinner on the table is overwhelming.

 - A simple calendar – what commitments can you gracefully bow out of?
 What can you postpone?
 Clear some space, give yourself downtime (I know sometimes this just cannot be helped, but do what you can).